mristimaki/themindfulmuslim/README.md

 #### Navigation bar
 ![navbar](https://user-images.githubusercontent.com/121927123/219824183-b010d850-2b13-4ece-8cd2-7e8ff8c2f7b0.png)
 <br>
-The navigation bar is simple and easy to use.
+The navigation bar is located at the top of every page, making it easier for the user to navigate back and forth trough the pages.
 I got inspired by this particular [tutorial](https://www.youtube.com/watch?v=uyaV_EWWRmo) for the design of this navigation bar, I liked the simple clean design and hover effects but made my own design for this particular website.
 I've styled it so that the active page is highlighted, so that the user easily can see which page they're currently at.
 <hr>

 #### Footer